By Dave Werner

 Asking the question this way is missing the point though.
-While we don’t necessarily need to do handstands, we do need shoulders that are capable of doing handstands.
+We don’t necessarily need to do handstands.
+We need shoulders that are capable of doing handstands.
 Working your way through a smart progression toward a goal of holding a free standing handstand will reward you with strong stable shoulders.
 Shoulders prepared in this way will be better at everything else you ask them to do.

 An article of faith among gymnastics coaches is that the aspiring athlete must develop competence in the handstand before any other skill acquisition is possible.
-We have taken our direction from gymnastics training methods, and developed a progression for teaching handstand skills to adults of all ability levels.
+We have taken a page from the gymnastics training book and developed a progression for teaching handstand skills to adults of all ability levels.
 It is not a given that all adults will be able to progress all the way through the following progression.
 Indeed, years of work are necessary to acquire all the skills laid out below.
 How far you take this journey is entirely up to you, your unique combination of skill, talent, interest and hard work.
 Any progress down this path however, will benefit your shoulders.

 The Value of Handstands

 The ability to hold a free standing handstand without excessive swaying or movement is crucial to your development as an athlete.
 Any progress you make toward this skill will provide great benefit in many other athletic pursuits.
 Excellent shoulder stability developed through hand-stand work will carry over to improved ability at military press, pull-ups, overhead squatting, olympic weightlifting, rock climbing, rowing, throwing and many other activities.

 The best approach is to understand the elements of a properly executed handstand.
 To develop those elements thoroughly and in the proper sequence, each new increment of progress builds on the previous until success at the handstand is inevitable.